kimbjerge/insectTracking/README.md

 ## Running software installed on Jetson Nano (On site)

+When the power is turned on the motion program will be started every morning at 6:00 to record images each 3 seconds.
+Every hour, YOLOv3 starts to process images recorded within the last hours and images without insect detections will be deleted.
+In the afternoon after 22:00 the recording of images is stopped and detections (CSV files) are transmitted to a github server.
+All recorded images with detections are stored on the SSD harddisk in directory named with current date (YYYYMMDD).
+The information about detections are stored in a directory CSV and the CSV files are named YYYYMMDD.csv.

+The operations are controlled by a crontab job that can be edited by the Linux command:

+$ sudo crontab -e

 Modifications has been made to the darknet source code to create a CSV file with insect detections for every day.
 For every insect detected a line in CSV file is created with the below content: